Hossam16/Chat_API_System_Rails_-_GO/README.md

      - Race conditions are handled at the main Rails side using `uniqueness` validations on both chat number and message number.

 Used `elasticsearch` to support searching through messages.

-## TODO
-- [ ] Add a `.env` file that contains all the necessary configurations for hosts, ports, passwords, etc. to allow for easier configuration changes, instead of throwing configurations all over the place.
-- [ ] Add unit tests using `Rspec`.
-- [ ] Handle an arbitrary error in the `docker` image where `elasticsearch` throws a Java `ClassCastException` when trying to reindex the messages table, the error doesn't occur outside of the `docker` container.